0xnogo/encode-solidity-expert/homework/lesson4/homework.md

 In this contract, we are using the `block.timestamp` as random factor.
 This is easily attackable as anyone could implement the same function and use it to get the same random number.
 For example, if this is used for a lottery, it will be possible to get exactly the right number and win the prize.

+Also if rand1 is big enough, we might get rand2 = 0.

 Solution: use an oracle

 ```